-Here are three paddle interval progressions that you can perform as part of a training session each week over a four-week period to paddle faster in your next ace.
+Here are three training interval progressions that you can perform as part of a training session each week over a four-week period to train faster in your next ace.

 The interval sets are progressed from one week to the next by altering the number of repetitions, duration of each repetition, and/or the rest interval between repetitions.